-559. THE MILITARY CHAPLAIN, HIS TRAINING AND MINISTRY.
+- 559. THE MILITARY CHAPLAIN, HIS TRAINING AND MINISTRY.
 An introduction of the prospective chaplain to the unique character of the military chaplaincy as a field of evangelical ministry.
 Areas treated include military life and organization, customs, discipline, civilian relationships, etc.; consideration of the distinct phases of chaplain duty, ministry and responsibility related to the morale, spirit and moral life of Army, Navy and Air Force personnel.
 Elective, two hours, spring semester, even-numbered years.
 Open to third- and fourth-year students only, except by consent of professor.
-Professor Renfer.
+Professor Renfer. - 561.
+RADIO BROADCASTING.
+A course designed to train the pastor to be able to undertake radio ministry.
+Elective, two hours.
+Professor Evans.